nyavramov/aws_docker_flask_hello_world/README.md

 ### Part 1: Setting up AWS
 * Created a new AWS account
-* Created a new user.
+* Created a new user
-  * In AWS console, go to Users (on left nav panel) → Add used → type Administrator
+  * In AWS console, go to Users (on left nav panel) → Add user → type Administrator
 * Set Permissions for group
   * Create a group to set the permissions policies of that group
   * Name group Administrators → Select AdministratorAccess